 We seek to protect our proprietary technology and innovations, particularly those relating to the design of our products, through patents, trade secrets and other IP rights.
-As of May 31, 2021, we had 72 total issued patents, pending patent applications and provisional patent applications worldwide.
-Of these, we had 27 issued patents, 26 of which are U.S. issued patents and 1 is a U.K. issued patent, and four allowed U.S. patent applications.
-The 27 issued patents generally expire between 2035 and 2041.
-As of May 31, 2021, we had 45 pending non-provisional and provisional patent application filings, including 34 in the U.S., 4 in Europe, 5 in China, 1 in Korea and 1 in Japan.
-Maintenance of patent portfolios, particularly outside of the U.S., is expensive, and the process of seeking patent protection is lengthy and costly.
-While we intend to maintain our current portfolio of patents and to continue to prosecute our currently pending patent applications and file future patent applications when appropriate, the value of these actions may not exceed their expense.
+As of June 30, 2021, we had 76 total issued patents, pending patent applications and non-expired provisional patent applications worldwide.
+Of these, we had 32 issued patents, 31 of which are U.S. issued patents and 1 is a U.K. issued patent.
+The 32 issued patents generally expire between 2035 and 2041.
+As of June 30, 2021, we had 44 pending non-provisional and provisional patent application filings, including 31 in the United States, 5 in Europe, 6 in China, 1 in Korea and 1 in Japan.
+Maintenance of patent portfolios, particularly outside of the United States, is expensive, and the process of seeking patent protection is lengthy and costly.
+While we intend to maintain our current portfolio of patents and to continue to prosecute our currently pending patent applications and file future patent applications may not exceed their expense.
 Existing patents and those that may be issued from any pending or future applications may be subject to challenges, invalidation or circumvention, and the rights granted under our patents may not provide us with meaningful protection or any commercial advantage.
 In addition, the protection afforded under the patent laws of one country may not be the same as that in other countries.
 This means, for example, that our right to exclusively commercialize a product in those countries where we have patent rights for that product can vary on a country-by-country basis.
 We also may not have the same scope of patent protection in every country where we do business.